DongyuLUO/DongyuLuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a senior undergraduate student at the **The University of Hong Kong**, pursuing a Bachelor of Science degree.
-I am fortunate to be conducting research at the **University of Maryland**, under the guidance of Ph.D. mentor [Kelin Yu](https://colinyu1.github.io/) and Prof. [Ruohan Gao](https://ruohangao.github.io/).
+I am fortunate to be conducting research at the Multisensory Machine Intelligence Lab at the **University of Maryland**, under the guidance of Ph.D. mentor [Kelin Yu](https://colinyu1.github.io/) and Prof. [Ruohan Gao](https://ruohangao.github.io/).
+I would like to express my deep gratitude to Dr. [Shixiang Tang](https://tangshixiang.github.io/) and Prof. [Wanli Ouyang](https://wlouyang.github.io/) for introducing me to the world of research, especially during the early stages when I had no prior experience.

+My research interests primarily focus on **Multisensory Intelligence** and **Robot Learning**.

 I am always excited to connect and collaborate with people from diverse backgrounds.
 If you’re interested in my work or would like to collaborate, feel free to reach out via email!